lvgl/blog/_posts/2019-12-19-littlevgl-speaks-hebrew.md

 You can see how both the tabs and table columns are ordered from right to left, since they inherited RTL directionality from `scr`.
 Here is another example, of intermixed RTL and LTR text:

 ![Text Box](/assets/bidi/textbox.png)

+### You can see this example, run it and even change it using [LittlevGL online simulator](https://docs.littlevgl.com/en/html/get-started/micropython.html#online-simulator) on [this link](https://sim.littlevgl.com/v6/micropython/ports/javascript/lvgl_editor.html?script_startup=https://gist.githubusercontent.com/amirgon/7bf15a66ba6d959bbf90d10f3da571be/raw/8684b5fa55318c184b1310663b187aaab5c65be6/init_lv_mp_js.py&script=https://gist.githubusercontent.com/amirgon/8526af6d09b4f07f784410c959647a33/raw/f29857159d0395efe2d11d2ecfccd18e015738f6/lvgl_heb_test1.py).

+# What about Arabic?

+Arabic script is an RTL script as well, but we found out it was more complex to render than Hebrew.
+For LittlevGL to support arabic, it would need a few extra features that are still missing today:

+- Ligatures
+- Diacritics
+- Context-sensitive text shaping (each character can have multiple shapes)

+If you are willing to help out implementing these missing features in LittlevGL, please contact us on [the forum](https://forum.littlevgl.com/)!